-Earning your CPA licensure in Nebraska involves a combination of education, experience and examination.
+Earning your Certified Public Accounting permit to practice in Nebraska involves a combination of education, experience, and examination.
 Read through our guide to determine the steps you must take to earn this coveted licensure.

 CPA Education Requirements

 The first step in becoming a certified CPA in Nebraska is to meet the educational guidelines required to sit for the CPA exam.
 Besides colleges and universities online, correspondence, and College Level Examination Program (CLEP) credits are all accepted as long as they are notated on the official transcripts of an accredited institution.
 Because the required education is specific, your first step should be to verify accreditation of your school before you register.

-To sit for the CPA exam in Nebraska you must earn an online or on-campus Bachelor of Science with an accounting emphasis and have passed 150 credit hours of education.
+To take the CPA exam in Nebraska you must earn an online or on-campus Bachelor of Science with an accounting emphasis and have passed 150 credit hours of education.
 Of the 150 hours 30 must be undergraduate or graduate level upper-level (not introductory courses) accounting courses as well as 36 semester hours of general business coursework.
 General business courses can include Business Law, Marketing, Management, or Finance.
 In addition, 60 hours must be in general education classes covering mathematics, statistics, humanities, arts, social studies, natural sciences, and oral and written communication.
 Because accounting is a competitive field and the CPA requirements are rigid you may wish to work towards your Master's degree in accounting while you earn your license.
 The Nebraska CPA exam is overseen by CPA Examination Services (CPAES) and you will apply directly to CPAES during the process.
 Note that Nebraska requires state residency for CPA certification, so you should also establish your residency (or Nebraska employment) before submitting your transcripts.

 Here are the accepted subjects you'll need to take in the 30 hours of upper-level accounting courses you'll need to cover: